 The full extent of Bluey’s practice is difficult to track, perhaps even for the artist himself who was taught tracking skills by his late uncle, the legendary tracker Jimmy James.
 Bluey payed tribute to his uncle by collaborating with Silvio Apponyl to create the etched granite memorial A Special Place for Jimmy James (1990) in Berri, South Australia.

-Bluey’s artistic output provides a rich visual history of Ngarrindjeri culture, and perhaps more broadly, imagery that subverts and reclaims the sometimes overly kitsch image of ‘Australiana’ by reclaiming representations of flora and fauna from an Aboriginal knowledge position.
+Bluey’s artistic output provides a rich visual history of Ngarrindjeri culture, and perhaps more broadly, imagery that subverts and reclaims the sometimes overly kitsch image of Australiana by reclaiming representations of flora and fauna from an Aboriginal knowledge position.
 Roberts’ depictions of nature, so carefully observed and rendered, appear more as nature, less as artifice.
 Perhaps this is because it is the artist’s purpose to keep culture alive, and this commitment to culture takes perseverance, and an acute attention to detail.
-He shows us – not a static culture, but one that has, and always has had, relationships with other cultures through trade and marriage.
+His is not a static culture, but one that has always had relationships with other cultures through trade and marriage.

-2 Gavin Malone Phases of Aboriginal Inclusion in the Public Space, Adelaide, South Australia, since Colonisation, PhD thesis, Flinders University, Adelaide, 2012.
+- ^ Gavin Malone, Phases of Aboriginal Inclusion in Public Space, Adelaide, South Australia, Since Colonisation, PhD thesis, Flinders University, Adelaide, 2012.